Richmond Center Funders

 The National Cancer Institute (NCI), a component of the National Institutes of Health, is the federal government's principal agency for cancer research and training.
 NCI has in-depth, scientifically sound information on many smoking-related topics, including the effects of secondhand smoke.

 As a global biopharmaceutical company, Pfizer, Inc. applies science and global resources to improve health and well-being at every stage of life.
-The AAP Richmond Center received a three-year contribution from Pfizer to improve the spread and effectiveness of clinical services for tobacco cessation, and to engage health care organizations in advocacy for better access to tobacco control services, including benefits coverage and payment for smoking cessation counseling by commercial and public insurers.
-This funding also supports collaboration across specialties and disciplines around the goal of ensuring that physicians ask the right questions at point of intake and beyond about secondhand smoke exposure for child and adult patients.
-The AAP is collaborating with American Academy of Family Physicians (AAFP), American College of Obstetricians (ACOG), American College of Physicians (ACP), and American Medical Association (AMA) on this project.
+The AAP Richmond Center received an unrestricted contribution from Pfizer to improve the spread and effectiveness of clinical services for tobacco cessation, and to engage health care organizations in advocacy for better access to tobacco control services.